 Were very happy with the outcome of this deal, sanitation workers union President Joe Simmons said.

-The commission also gave a tentative nod to a new tax rate of $8.47 for every $1,000 of taxable assessed property — a slight decrease from last year.
+The new tax rate $8.47 for every $1,000 of taxable assessed property represents a slight decrease from last year.

 Mayor Tomás Regalado had pledged to balance with budget without raising taxes.

 We balanced the budget with no forced concessions, no tax increases, and we increased services, including expanded trolley services and recycling efforts, Regalado said.
 This is the light at the end of the tunnel.

 Regalado said he believes the tunnel payment is unlikely to impact the citys bottom line.

 The CRA is committed to pay that, Regalado said.
 We dont foresee any crisis at all.